levimdmiller/sms-bridge/README.md

 Configure Twilio to make POST requests to `https://username:password@<hosted-domain>/twilio/sms`

+It's really important to use **https** here, as the server only uses Basic Authentication, and will send the username/password unencrypted if you don't use https.

 # Testing:
 - Set up [Ngrok](https://ngrok.com/) to allow Twilio to communicate with a local build.
 - Run/Debug the sms-bridge spring app